-- This section is referred to as Framework in the automation world.
+- This section is referred to as the Framework in the Automation world.
 Some frameworks are extremely challenging to create and also are effective – but time, effort and competency wise they are demanding.
-Always look for a middle ground and do the best you can without jeopardizing over utilization of resources.
+Always look for a middle ground and do the best you can without jeopardizing overutilization of resources.

-- The first step in this direction is to understand the team’s capabilities and anticipate ahead the scope of automation coming into picture.
-This will help choose a team that suits both the automation and manual testing needs.
-Also, pick people who have the right attitude – those do not think that manual testing is beneath their stature.
+- The first step in this direction is to understand the team’s capabilities and anticipate ahead of the scope of Automation coming into the picture.
+This will help choose a team that suits both the Automation and Manual testing needs.
+Also, pick people who have the right attitude – those do not think that Manual testing is beneath their stature.

 - Section #1: Scope